Dresser Winn: Professional career

-Los Angeles Rams (first stint)
+Los Angeles Rams

 Winn was signed by the Los Angeles Rams as an undrafted free agent on May 1, 2023.
-He was waived on August 29, 2023.
+He was waived by Los Angeles on August 29.

 Edmonton Elks

 On September 30, 2023, it was announced that Winn had signed with the Edmonton Elks.
-He spent time on the team's practice roster and was released before dressing in a game on October 17, 2023.
+He spent time on the team's practice roster and was released on October 17.

 Los Angeles Rams (second stint)

-On November 1, 2023, Winn was signed to the Rams practice squad.
-He was released on November 7.
-He was re-signed to the practice squad on January 2, 2024.
-He signed a reserve/future contract on January 15, 2024.
-He was waived on August 25.
+On November 1, 2023, Winn was signed to the Los Angeles Rams' practice squad.
+He was released by the team on November 7.
+Winn was re-signed to the Rams' practice squad on January 2, 2024.
+He signed a reserve/future contract with Los Angeles on January 15.
+Winn was waived as a part of preliminary roster cuts on August 25.

 Memphis Showboats

 On March 3, 2025, Winn signed with the Memphis Showboats of the United Football League (UFL).
-Winn would make his UFL debut in Week 5 against the Birmingham Stallions, almost 900 days since his last start in college.
-Winn would lead the Showboats to their first win of the season completing 17-of-29 passes for 235 yards, including a 78-yard touchdown to Wide Receiver Dee Anderson.
-For his performance, he would win the UFL Offensive Player of the Week.
+Winn made his UFL debut in Week 5 against the Birmingham Stallions, almost 900 days since his last start in college.
+Winn lead the Showboats to their first win of the season completing 17-of-29 passes for 235 yards, including a 78-yard touchdown to wide receiver Dee Anderson.
+For his performance, he won the UFL Offensive Player of the Week.

 Los Angeles Rams (third stint)

 On June 25, 2025, Winn signed with the Los Angeles Rams.
-He was waived on August 24.
+He was waived by the Rams on August 24.

+Montreal Alouettes

+On February 9, 2026, Winn signed with the Montreal Alouettes, but was an early training camp cut on May 13.